MichaelCade/90DaysOfDevOps/Days/day15.md

 ![](Images/Day15_Linux17.png)

-We have created folders and files but we haven't actually put any contents into our folder, we can add contents a few ways but an easy way is `echo` we can also use `echo` to print out a lot of things in our terminal, I personally use echo a lot to print out system variables to know if they are set or not at least. we can use `echo "Hello #90DaysOfDevOps" > Day15` and this will add this to our file.
+We have created folders and files but we haven't put any contents into our folder, we can add contents a few ways but an easy way is `echo` we can also use `echo` to print out a lot of things in our terminal, I use echo a lot to print out system variables to know if they are set or not at least. we can use `echo "Hello #90DaysOfDevOps" > Day15` and this will add this to our file.
 We can also append to our file using `echo "Commands are fun!" >> Day15`

 ![](Images/Day15_Linux18.png)